-"Our own honour, Voadicea, or Boodicea; By some Bunduica, and Bunduca: Queen of the Iceni."
+"Our own honour, Voadicea, or Boodicea; by some Bunduica, and Bunduca, Queen of the Iceni."

 Ben Jonson, The Masque of Queens (1609)

-Although there is a certain euphony to "Boadicea," the name of the Iceni queen probably should be "Boudica" or possibly "Boudicca" after Tacitus, a variation of "victory" in Celtic and the equivalent of the modern "Victoria."
+Although there is a certain euphony to "Boadicea," the name of the Iceni queen probably should be "Boudica" or "Boudicca" after Tacitus, a variation of "victory" in Celtic and the equivalent of the modern "Victoria."

 This stained glass portrait of the queen is in the Colchester Town Hall, which is on the site of the original Roman forum.
 "Boadicea" also identifies the monumental bronze statue of Boudica and her daughters on the embankment of the Thames, which dates from about the same time (1902).